kmiklas/usain/README.md

 1. Implement the client-server model.
 Usain is the server; a client is needed to receive and process the data.
 This would require creating an interface between the client and server.
 I plan to model this afer industry-standard interfaces.
 I'm about 50% done with this script as of 05 Aug 2016.
 2. Build a standard interface so that industry-standard terminals can connect to this feed (Ninjatrader&reg; Sierra Charts&reg;, even Bloomberg Terminal&reg;)
-2. Rework the tick generation algorithm.
-Perhaps give the user the option to generate according to a mathematical model of their choice.
+3. Rework the tick generation algorithm--I had to hack something together.
+Perhaps give the user the option to generate according to a mathematical model of their choice.<br>
+Side note: Initially, I innocently wrote a random number generator to produce Brownian motion, using the rand() function.
+This did not work!
+After a few seconds and a trillion ticks, USAIN flew off the handle, and quickly either spiked up to an incredible value, or went either spectacularly out of business at a price of about +/-$4000.00.
+I leave it to the reader to decide what this says about the theories of Browninan motion.
-3. Include a command-line parser, so that options can be specfied.
-Example usain --model stochastic.
+4. Include a command-line parser, so that options can be specfied.
+Example: usain --tickspeed 10 --verbose --model stochastic.

 # Usain Bolt